EricssonBroadcastServices/chromecast-demo-receiver/tutorials/chromecast.md

   audioLanguage: 'en' (default is Chromecast device language) // preferred audio language,
   subtitleLanguage: 'en' (default is Chromecast device language) // preferred subtitle language,
   timeShiftDisabled: (default is false) //If timeShift should be enabled, overridden by contract restrictions
   useLastViewedOffset: (default is false) (use playbackProperties instead) // Start from bookmarks,
-  absoluteStartTime: '0' (use playbackProperties instead) // starttime milliseconds since 1970/01/01, this is not the preferred way and will cause a seek in the case of VOD.
+  absoluteStartTime: '0' (use playbackProperties instead) // starttime in milliseconds since 1970/01/01, this is not the preferred way and will cause a seek in the case of VOD.
   textTrackSettings: (default is true) //  If changes to textTrackStyle can be done by senders
   textTrackStyle: '' // Initial textTrackStyle
   startTime: 0, (use playbackProperties instead) // start time in seconds since start of stream, will be override with loadRequest.currentTime